google/applied-machine-learning-intensive/v2/02_data/00_introduction_to_colab/slides.md

 Write all code in Python 3.

 <!--

-As of January 1, 2020, the Python team is no longer supporting Python 2, and as of that date, Colab has stopped supporting Python 2 runtimes.
+As of January 1, 2020, the Python team no longer supports Python 2.
+And as of the same date, Colab has stopped supporting Python 2 runtimes.
 -->

 ---